NREL/reV/examples/aws_pcluster/README.rst

     #. ``sh Miniconda3-latest-Linux-x86_64.sh``
     #. ``source ~/.bashrc``

 #.
-Use S3 filepaths or for better performance, set up an HSDS service.
-At this time, it is recommended that you use HSDS Local Servers on your compute cluster.
-See `the HSDS instructions below <https://github.com/NREL/reV/tree/main/examples/aws_pcluster#setting-up-hsds-local-servers-on-your-compute-cluster>`_ for details.
+Decide on if you want to access `resource files on S3 <https://github.com/NREL/reV/tree/main/examples/aws_pcluster#using-rev-directly-with-s3-files>`_ for easy setup or `HSDS <https://github.com/NREL/reV/tree/main/examples/aws_pcluster#setting-up-hsds-local-servers-on-your-compute-cluster>`_ for better performance.
+At this time, it is recommended that you try using S3 files first and then use HSDS Local Servers if you want better performance.
 #.
 Install reV

     #.
 You need to clone the reV repo to get the ``aws_pcluster`` `example files <https://github.com/NREL/reV/tree/main/examples/aws_pcluster>`_. reV example files do not ship with the pypi package.